yusekiya/docker_research_env/README.md

 ## Workflow of development

-1. Push commits to develop branch until docker image is ready to deploy in order not to invoke automated build on Docker Hub too much.
+1. Push commits to develop branch until docker image is ready to deploy.

-2. When it's ready to deploy docker image, update the `version` file, then merge develop branch to master branch with `--squash` option.
+2. When it's ready to deploy docker image, merge develop branch to master branch

     ```shell
     $ git checkout master
-    $ git merge --squash develop
+    $ git merge develop
     ```

 3. Push to GitHub and invoke automated build.